 Once you do, a file menu dialog box will open.
 Navigate to the directory where you saved your new image file.

-Note: If the image file is still in a .zip or .rar file format, you’ll need to extract it before you can import it.
+Note: If the image file is still in a .zip or .rar format, you’ll need to extract it before importing it.

 Once you’ve found the file, click Open to continue.